 Manchester Terrier

 FCI Group: Terriers

 The Manchester Terrier is an old British dog breed.
-It is recognized by the FCI and is assigned to group 3 (High-legged terriers).
-This dog is not a typical terrier, both visually and character-wise.
-The intelligent quadrupeds are extremely sensitive and affectionate.
-They are ideal as family dogs and have a lot to offer.
+It is recognized by the FCI and is assigned to Group 3 (high-breed terriers).
+This dog is neither a typical terrier in appearance nor in character.
+These intelligent four-legged friends are very sensitive and affectionate.
+They are ideal family dogs and have a lot to offer.

+Manchester Terrier